The Future of Fixed Wireless: A Five-Year Look Ahead to How Fixed Wireless Will Help Shape the Future of Internet Connectivity

 Increased Adoption of Remote Work

 The COVID-19 pandemic has compelled businesses to embrace a hybrid workforce.
-Employees with the ability to work remotely may opt to move to smaller towns – or even rural areas and other hard-to-connect locations.
+Employees who can work remotely may move to smaller towns – or even rural areas and other hard-to-connect locations.

 This escalates the demand for high-speed, reliable, and cost-effective internet connectivity in remote areas, and traditional broadband connectivity options won’t make the cut.
 That’s where wireless internet service providers (WISPs) can step into the picture with fixed wireless.
 As the adoption of remote work grows, so will the demand for fixed wireless.